JonasToth/jonastoth.github.io/content/about/index.md

             <ul>
                 <li>Implementation of automatic depot management funcitonality for bus and train companies</li>
                 <li>Integration of charge scheduling for electric buses</li>
-                <li>Enablement of linux & containerization for backend components</li>
+                <li>Enablement of Linux & containerization for backend components</li>
             </ul>
         </td>
     </tr>